-The following is a detailed explanation of the forecasting and projection methodology for the upcoming provincial election in British Columbia.
-The fundamentals of the model were also employed in the federal election of 2011 and the provincial elections in 2011 and 2012 in Prince Edward Island, Manitoba, Ontario, Newfoundland and Labrador, Saskatchewan, Alberta, and Quebec.
+The following is a detailed explanation of the forecasting and projection methodology used for the 2016 Saskatchewan and Manitoba elections.
+The fundamentals of the model were also employed in all federal and provincial elections held since 2011.
 Improvements, updates, and new features were added after each election season.
-This model will also be used with necessary adjustments for any upcoming elections in Ontario, Quebec, and Nova Scotia.

 This methodological explanation is for projections and forecasts for an upcoming election.
-The methodology of seat projections for individual polls and for poll the aggregations for Canada, Ontario, and Quebec when an election is not scheduled are slightly different, and is explained here and here.
+The methodology of seat projections for individual polls and for poll aggregations for Canada outside of an election campaign are slightly different, and is explained here and here.

 Poll aggregation